-- Rendered plans showing the relationships of the major functions/spaces/ constructed features with respect to the site and to each other. - Preliminary grading info with minimum and maximum slopes, and conceptual contours.
+• Rendered plans showing the relationships of the major functions/spaces/ constructed features with respect to the site and to each other.

-- Playfield dimensions with required buffers. - Coordination with the Staged Master Drainage Plan (SMDP) and overlay of all storm-related infrastructure above and below ground, including but not limited to access roads, inlets, outlets, etc. - Existing and proposed utility right-of-way locations. - Conceptual planting locations.
+- Archaeological site boundaries, if applicable, should be identified at the Outline Plan stage and on construction drawings if additional protection measures are required. - Preliminary grading info with minimum and maximum slopes, and conceptual contours. - Playfield dimensions with required buffers. - Coordination with the Staged Master Drainage Plan (SMDP) and overlay of all storm-related infrastructure above and below ground, including but not limited to access roads, inlets, outlets, etc. - Existing and proposed utility right-of-way locations. - Conceptual planting locations.